A close-up of a Cavachon, a mix between Cavalier King Charlies Spaniel and Bichon Frise.

 Coat color and variations

 Cavachons, a mix of Cavalier King Charles Spaniel and Bichon Frise, can have a wide variety of coat colors.
-Common variations include pure white or white with tan, apricot, or chestnut markings, reflecting the Bichon Frise influence.
+Common variations include white or white with tan, apricot, or chestnut markings.
 They may also inherit the Cavalier’s classic tri-color pattern, featuring white with black and tan highlights, or the Blenheim coloring, with chestnut patches on a white coat.
 Some Cavachons have sable coats, blending dark and light hairs for a textured look, while others may have solid shades like tan, apricot, or light brown.
 Their coat can be wavy, curly, or silky, depending on the parent breed’s influence.

 Physical traits and appearance